fredrikhgrelland/data-mesh/README.md

 This repo will set up a vagrant box on your local machine with an integrated suite of tools; `MinIO`, `hive`, `hive-metastore`, `Presto` and `Hue`.

 ## How does this work
-The stack is as mentioned in the introduction made up of `MinIO`, `hive` and `hive-metastore`, `Presto` and `Hue`. `MinIO` is the central place for storing our data.
-If you want something to be accessible to your SQL-interface it needs to be placed there.
-This data can then be accessed by `Presto` which takes SQL-code as input, and uses that as instructions for what and how it should retrieve the data that exists in `MinIO`.
-You could send scripts manually to `Presto`, but instead we have an integrated SQL-interface called `Hue` that is automatically connected to our `Presto`.
-In `Hue` you can then write SQL-queries that will automatically be executed by `Presto`.
+Data is stored in `MinIO`, an S3 compliant object storage.
+Data in S3 can be accessed by `Presto`, a "SQL on enything" distributed database through table definitions stored in `hive-metastore`.
+You may use `Presto-CLI` to send queries to `Presto` or you may use the integrated SQL-interface called `Hue` that is automatically connected to our `Presto`.
+In `Hue` you can then write and visualize SQL-queries executed by `Presto`.

 ## How to use
 ### Setup